Code of Student Rights & Responsibilities

 Appeal of Academic Suspension, Probation or Dismissal.
 Students have the right to appeal an academic suspension, probation or dismissal.

-4B.
-Student Complaints
+5. Student Complaints

 A student may file a complaint against a faculty or staff member for violating the student’s rights as delineated in the Student Code.
 The student should seek to resolve the complaint with the involved faculty/staff member if possible.

 If a complaint involves a non-academic staff member and resolution is not possible, the student may seek redress with the Dean of Students.
 If resolution between the student and the Dean of Students is not possible, the student may seek further redress with the Vice President of Student Affairs.
-If the staff member is dissatisfied with any decision, s/he may appeal to the appropriate Vice President or employ the Grievance Procedure, Policy 151.

 - Require that the work be redone, an exam retaken, or an alternate assignment substituted.

-- Reduce the grade for the assignment or other academic activity.
+- Reduce the grade for the assignment, or other academic activity.

 - Reduce the grade for the course.